-The school director completes a health and injury report as necessary and submits the report to DSDT's office of secure files, before the end of the working day on which the incident is reported.
-An Incident Report or Student Accident InjuryReport is to be submitted to the School Director and will be investigated through department procedures.
+The Campus Security Authority completes a health and injury report as necessary and submits the report to DSDT's office of secure files, before the end of the working day on which the incident is reported.
+An Incident Report or Student Accident Injury Report is to be submitted to the Campus Security Authority and will be investigated through department procedures.